hauptem/F5-Multisite-Dashboard/iCall Datagroup Sync/README.md

 ## Overview

-For the F5 Multisite Dashboard, there are two datagroups that must be managed as LTM pools are created or deleted from the system, *datagroup-dashboard-pools* and *datagroup-dashboard-pool-alias*.
+FIn the F5 Multisite Dashboard, there are two datagroups that must be managed as LTM pools are created or deleted from the system, *datagroup-dashboard-pools* and *datagroup-dashboard-pool-alias*.
 For most organizations, simply managing these datagroups via a pool commissioning/decomissioning process should be sufficient.
-For larger deployments an automated script that performs datagroup management would be preferable.
+For larger or more advanced deployments, an automated script that performs datagroup management would be preferable.
 This script runs as an iCall event and parses LTM pool configurations periodically.
-It then compares the LTM pool configuration with the dashboard datagroup configuration to identify pools that exist in LTM but but in the dashboard or vice versa.
-It then rebuilds the two datagroups dynamically.
+It compares the LTM pool configuration with the dashboard datagroup configuration to identify pools that exist in LTM but but in the dashboard or vice versa.
+It then rebuilds the two datagroups dynamically and the dashboard will update upon its next poll event.

 The script supports a number of configurable options:
 - Periodic datagroup backups